SaabriinMo/wc_tool/README.md

 Next steps:

-add setup.py so that i wouldn't need to add python / python3 to receive the output.
+add setup.py so that i wouldn't need to explicitly use python / python3 to receive the output.